Quantum criticality in many-body parafermion chains: The Method: Modular invariant partition functions

 \subsection{Example: Modular invariants for products of Ising CFTs}

 To illustrate these concepts, we give an explicit example of a case where distinct modular invariants appear -- a product theory of two Ising CFTs.
 This example also illustrates how to deal with product CFTs and how the partition functions depend on twisted boundary conditions, which are the key methods for constructing new critical Potts-like models later.
+We refer to \cite{ginsparg88} for more information on the relation between the $\textrm{Ising}^{\times 2}$ and $u(1)_4$ CFTs that we will now discuss.

 The Ising CFT has three primary fields, denoted by $\id$, $\sigma$ and $\psi$, with scaling dimensions $h_\id = 0$, $h_\sigma = 1/16$ and $h_\psi=1/2$.
 The $S$ and $T$ matrices are represented by \be S = \frac{1}{2}\left( \right), \qquad T = e^{\frac{\pi i}{24}}\left( \right). \ee For the Ising CFT, there is only a a single modular invariant partition function given by the diagonal invariant $M=\1_{3 \times 3}$.